Evidence dispute spills into public in Alex Murdaugh case

 Authorities said they want to protect autopsy or crime scene photos from becoming public and other evidence being revealed before the trial.

-It’s a stunning fall for a man whose family dominated the legal scene in tiny, neighboring Hampton County for nearly a century.
-His father, grandfather and great-grandfather were the area’s elected prosecutors for 87 years, while his family also built one of the most prominent small-town legal firms in South Carolina over the past century.
+Murdaugh is familiar with legal wrangling.
+His family has dominated the legal scene in tiny, neighboring Hampton County for nearly a century with his father, grandfather and great-grandfather the area’s elected prosecutors for 87 years straight.

 Follow Jeffrey Collins on Twitter at https://twitter.com/JSCollinsAP.